 - Una stagione all'inferno ....
 African medicine man (credited)

 - Carnival of Rhythm (1941) as Dancer.
 Archie's earliest known appearance on film was in this musical short feature.

 - Tokende!
-(1966) Documentary short.
+(Short, 1966) - Documentary.
 Archie appears as himself together with the rest of The Folkstudio Singers.

-- La lotta dell'uomo per la sua sopravvivenza (1970) (TV series).
+- La lotta dell'uomo per la sua sopravvivenza (TV series, 1970).
 Archie and the rest of the Folkstudio Singers perform the title song, "The Fight for Survival", together with Shirley Bassey.

 There are a few additional titles for Archie, mostly mondo movies where he should appear with his dance troupe, where I have been unable to find images or credits, so if anybody has any of these please fill in the gaps